Proxy Bypass Strategies for CORS Preflight Optimization

 Managed gateways and CDNs require explicit routing rules to skip backend invocation for preflight requests.

-AWS API Gateway OpenAPI Mock Integration Configure a mock integration to handle preflight requests entirely within the API Gateway, bypassing backend Lambda/EC2 routing.
+AWS API Gateway OpenAPI Mock Integration Configure a mock integration to handle preflight requests entirely within API Gateway:

 paths: